adfaure/adfaure.github.io/content/blog/GA-group-making.md

 if(any(nbGroupsByStudent != 1) # If any student is associated to zero or several groups
    || any(nbStudentsByGroup < minStudentsByGroup) # or if any group is too small
    || any(nbStudentsByGroup > maxStudentsByGroup)){ # or if any group is too big
-  print("solution not valid")
+  cat("solution not valid")
 } else {
-  print("solution valid")
+  cat("solution valid")
 }
 ```

-    ## [1] "solution valid"
+    solution valid

-Once we have tested whether a solution is valid, we want to evaluate its
+Once we have tested whether a solution is valid or not, we have to
-score.
+evaluate its score.

 In our case, we want that the RMET mean score of each group is as
 similar to each other.
 This way, no group will have an unfair advantage